Lee is a Partner and Chartered Trade Mark Attorney in HGF's specialist Trade Mark team, having joined the firm in November 2009.

 In August 2010, Lee obtained a Trade Mark and Design Litigators Certificate giving him the right to conduct litigation in the Chancery Division of the High Court and Intellectual Property Enterprise Court in relation to trade mark, design and passing off matters.

-In July 2017, Lee qualified by examination as an Irish Trade Mark Agent and thus is qualified to act before the Irish Patent Office on trade mark and design matters.
+In July 2017, Lee qualified by examination as an Irish Trade Mark Agent and thus is qualified to act before the Irish Patents Office on trade mark and design matters.

 Lee is described in leading legal directories as “experienced, practical and solution-oriented" (Legal 500, 2017) and “always provides practical solutions to issues" (Managing Intellectual Property IP Stars, 2017).